Ali-Mikael/IS-course/Johnny-Tables.md

 > I especially enjoyed the hands on learning style.
 You go through some theory, and then get to put the theory into practice.
 >
 > **About the topic:**
 > - SQL injections are very intriguing.
-How we can perform our own queries and manipulate the database, just by understanding the underlying mechanics.
+How one can perform own queries and manipulate the database, just by understanding the underlying concepts.
-> - Also gave me an insight, into how crucial it is not to let unmodified raw user data, interact with the database, and other underlying components for that matter.
+> - Also gave me an insight into how crucial it is, not to let raw user data interact with the database.
+Or any other underlying components for that matter.

 ![Screenshot 2025-02-05 at 21 12 02](https://github.com/user-attachments/assets/ce0f3dfb-a318-48b8-8544-9a5e1adae0bb)